 Interfaith Scotland has run several national and local youth conferences with help and support from its volunteers.
 The volunteers have been fully involved in choosing a theme for each conference, assisting in creating a programme and in the delivery of the event.
 Previous themes they have chosen include 'Service above Self' and 'From Conflict to Co-operation'.

-Our volunteers have been involved in lots of different projects over the years, including planning and running youth conferences and taking part in the schools programme.
-One of our volunteers, Meg Wallace, speaks about her experiences of volunteering with Interfaith Scotland's youth programme below.
+Our volunteers have been involved in lots of different projects, including planning and running youth conferences and taking part in our schools programme.
+One of our volunteers, Meg Wallace, speaks about her experiences of volunteering with Interfaith Scotland's youth programme and highlights some of the different schools and youth projects we have held over the last 15 years!

 Interfaith Scotland organises youth retreats and away days to places of religious significance.
 Previous retreats include an interfaith week on Iona staying with the Iona Community and a weekend to Holy Isle at the Centre for World Peace and Health, established by the Samye Ling Tibetan Buddhist Centre.